 D. Scene #4: Esther's turn comes (15-18).
 "When the turn came for Esther (the girl Mordecai had adopted, the daughter of his uncle Abihail) to go to the king, she asked for nothing other than what Hegai, the king's eunuch who was in charge of the harem, suggested.
 And Esther won the favor of everyone who saw her.
-16 She was taken to King Xerxes in the royal residence in the tenth month, the month of Tebeth, in the seventh year of his reign."
+She was taken to King Xerxes in the royal residence in the tenth month, the month of Tebeth, in the seventh year of his reign."

 Notice the time frame.
-It's the seventh year of Xerxes' reign, the winter of 479 B.C.
+It's the seventh year of Xerxes' reign, the winter of 479 BC.
 When was Vashti banished?
 In the third year of his reign (1:3).
 Simple arithmetic reveals there's been a four year gap between Vashti and Esther.

 Why the delay in the search for a queen?
-According to extrabiblical records, Xerxes was involved in a three year military campaign against the Greeks--which he lost--and returned home in 479, the year he met
+The Bible doesn't tell us.
+But according to extrabiblical records, Xerxes was involved in a three year military campaign against the Greeks-which he lost-and returned home in 479, the year he met Esther.

-Esther.